 Hormone therapy works by manipulating your dog’s endocrine system.
 You can think of the endocrine system as the body’s communication network.
 It constantly secretes hormones that act as messengers to tell the body what to do.1

 Increasing or decreasing the level of specific hormones can alter how cells work, including cancer cells.1

 Steroid hormones are the group of hormones usually targeted in cancer treatment.
 There are two main classes of steroid hormones: corticosteroids and sex steroids.
 Some examples are:

-Veterinarians can take advantage of these relationships to either take away a hormone that is contributing to your dog’s cancer or add a hormone that will help to fight the cancer.
+Veterinarians can take advantage of these relationships to either remove a hormone that contributes to your dog’s cancer or add a hormone that will help fight the cancer.

 How Dog Hormone Therapy Works

 Hormone therapy drugs either remove certain hormones from the body or supplement ones that can aid in fighting cancer.

 There are two main ways we can manipulate how hormones impact the body.